History of Mongolia in Timeline

 Amateur boxing has been practiced in Mongolia since 1948.

-October 1949: Mutual Recognition with China
+October 1949: Mutual recognition confirmed with China

 On 6 October 1949, after the establishment of the People's Republic of China, both countries confirmed their mutual recognition.

-January 1952: Yumjaagiin Tsedenbal Takes Power
+January 1952: Yumjaagiin Tsedenbal took power

 On 26 January 1952, Yumjaagiin Tsedenbal took power in Mongolia after the death of Choibalsan.

-1952: Illiteracy Eliminated
+1952: Illiteracy Virtually Eliminated

-1952: Early Leaders of the Mongolian People's Republic
+1952: Early leaders of the Mongolian People's Republic

-The early leaders of the Mongolian People's Republic (1921–1952) included many with Pan-Mongolist ideals.
+The early leaders of the Mongolian People's Republic (1921-1952) had pan-Mongolist ideals.

-1955: Republic of China Vetoes UN Admission
+1955: Republic of China vetoed Mongolian UN admission

 In 1955, the Republic of China used its Security Council veto to stop the admission of the Mongolian People's Republic to the United Nations.

-1958: Introduction of Freestyle Wrestling
+1958: Freestyle wrestling

 Freestyle wrestling has been practiced since 1958 in Mongolia.